- Service & Repair

 Scooterland Mobility supports Queensland Government programs in partnership with our major supplier.
-We can arrange for MASS, CAEATI and NDIS subsidised equipment by arrangement with your healthcare professional.
+We can arrange for MASS, CAEATI, and DVA subsidised equipment by arrangement with your healthcare professional.

 The National Disability Insurance Scheme (NDIS) is a government initiative designed to support Australians with permanent disability.

 The NDIS is a new way of providing disability support that takes a lifetime approach focusing on client choice and control.Â ScooterlandÂ Mobility has been a registered provider under the scheme and work with the client, their families and NDIS.

 The Medical Aids Subsidy Scheme (MASS) provides funding for medical aids and equipment to eligible Queensland residents who have a permanent and stabilised condition or a disability.
 The scheme helps people to live at home and avoid early or inappropriate residential care or hospitalisation.

 Aids and equipment are subsidy funded on a permanent loan basis, through private ownership or the supply of consumables.
 If you pay for more than 50% of the cost for an item, you can choose to take ownership, rather than having a permanent loan.
 However, this means that you are responsible for all repairs to that item.

 In general, clients may be eligible for assistance under MASS if they:-

 Relevant application guidelines and forms for each scheme or aid/equipment provide detailed information regarding eligibility requirements.

 Information on the Medical Aids Subsidy Scheme (MASS) is available on the Queensland Health Website at http://www.health.qld.gov.au/mass/